UDST/bayarea_urbansim/README.md

-Bay Area Urbansim Implementation
+DRAFT Bay Area Urbansim Implementation
 =======

-This is the full UrbanSim implementation for the Bay Area.
+This is the DRAFT UrbanSim implementation for the Bay Area.
 Documenation for the Bay Area model is available at http://metropolitantransportationcommission.github.io/baus_docs/ and documentation for the generic UrbanSim model is at https://udst.github.io/urbansim/index.html

 ###Data